Thomascountz/peanuts/README.md

   - An attendee can
     - See a list of events and event times
     - Select and purchase a ticket to an event
-    - Recieve an email with an eTicket (proof of purchase)
+    - Receive an email with an eTicket (proof of purchase)

 ## System Architecture